 Millennials want a complete sensory experience when shopping.
 However, interaction with digital media is part and parcel of this experience and continues to influence purchasing behavior more than ever before.

 It is, therefore, worthwhile to pay attention to four emerging trends that will lead to a fundamental change in shopping behavior, both online and offline.

 That means that, instead of being neutral observers, we want to be active participants (Forbes).
 Touch, tweet, share, like…or whatever.
 While this may be hard to understand at first, it needs to become firmly embedded in retailers’ thought processes, as when Digital Natives and Millennials go shopping, they don’t simply buy a new T-shirt.

 They experience the purchase process, the product, and the entire experience that this entails.
 What does that mean?
-Retailers need to recognize this powerful and influential demographic, and reach out to its members, making them want raise the brand’s profile with their friends, their social networks, and the whole world.
+Retailers need to recognize this powerful and influential demographic and reach out to its members, making them want to raise the brand’s profile with their friends, their social networks, and the whole world.